learning-toolbox/viridi/packages/viridi/README.md

 That's all that it takes to get Viridi setup!
 The first thing to do is to start adding some markdown files and (ideally) start creating links between them.
 Read more about how markdown works in Viridi [here](#markdown).

-Afterwards, you just import the `@viridi` module to access the graph of your knowledge base in any JavaScript or TypeScript file.
+Afterwards, you just import the `@viridi` module to access the graph of your knowledge base in any file that you cam import ES modules (i.e JavaScript, TypeScript, JSX, Vue, Svelte, ect.).
 Viridi handles importing and parsing your markdown files so that you can easily access and manipulate the underlying knowledge graph.

 ```ts
 import {